isilverring/CBlockSim_VAGHOST/README.md

 The base simulator originates from CBlockSim.
 This package extends it for visibility-aware fork-choice experiments.

 Abdulwahab Almusailem, Othman Alenezi, and Ameer Mohammed, **“Visibility-Aware GHOST: Mitigating Visibility Asymmetry in Subtree-Based Proof-of-Work Consensus,”** in *Applied Cryptography and Network Security — ACNS 2026*, Springer LNCS, 2026.
+DOI: https://doi.org/10.1007/978-3-032-32575-4_17